DLTK/DLTK/tools/docker/README.md

 #### Run notebook with persistent data
 `docker run --rm -it -v /path/to/DTLK/data:/data -p 8888:8888 tensorflow-dltk`

 You data will be available from /data.
+Notebooks will not be persistent.

 #### Run notebook with persistent data and notebooks
 `docker run --rm -it -v /path/to/mydata:/data  -v /path/to/own/notebooks:/notebooks/your-notebook-folder-name  -p 8888:8888 tensorflow-dltk`

-You data will be available from /data, and notebooks available in the Jupyter Notebook home page.
+You data will be available from /data, and notebooks available from the Jupyter Notebook home page.

 #### Run bash
 `docker run --rm -it tensorflow-dltk bash`

+See [Docker documenation](https://docs.docker.com/) for more options.

 #### CUDA/GPU SUPPORT
 Prerequisites: nvidia-docker